Kilkis: Ottoman rule

-The period of prosperity ended in 1430, when Thessalonica and the entire region of Macedonia came under Ottoman rule.
+In 1430 the area came under Ottoman rule.
 In the first half of the 18th century, Kukush (or Kukosh) was known as a village.
 After 1850, there was one Greek church, "Panagia tou Kilkis" (Madonna of Kilkis), at the foot of Saint George hill and one Greek school.

-In 1840–1872 the Bulgarian intellectuals Dimitar Miladinov, Andronik Yosifchev, Rayko Zhinzifov and Kuzman Shapkarev were teachers in the local school.
-The teacher in the local school Veniamin Machukovski, advocated for the publication of a special "Bulgarian grammar for Macedonian dialects".
-He had already been using such materials in his teaching and argued that standard Bulgarian grammar was perceived by his Macedonian pupils in Kilkis as "the hardest and most senseless subject".

 By the mid-19th century Kılkış became one of the centres of the Bulgarian national activism.
 A group of citizens in the town signed in 1859 a letter to Pope, asking to join the Roman Catholic Church under the condition it would be able to continue their Orthodox ceremonies and the Church services would be in Bulgarian.
-During the 1860s and 1870s it was under the jurisdiction of the Bulgarian Uniat Church.
+During the 1860s and 1870s it was under the jurisdiction of the Bulgarian Uniate Church.
 During 1890s its population switched to Bulgarian Exarchate.
+In 1840–1872 the Bulgarian intellectuals Dimitar Miladinov, Andronik Yosifchev, Rayko Zhinzifov and Kuzman Shapkarev were teachers in the local school.
+The teacher in the local school Veniamin Machukovski, advocated сх 1872 for the publication of a special "Bulgarian grammar for Macedonian dialects".
+He had already been using such materials in his teaching and argued that standard Bulgarian grammar was perceived by his Macedonian pupils in Kilkis as "the hardest and most senseless subject".

 An 1873 Ottoman study concluded that the population of Kilkis consisted of 1,170 households, of which there were 5,235 Bulgarian inhabitants, 155 Muslims and 40 Romani people.
 Reports and memoranda of Greek agents described Kilkis and the surrounding rural area, deemed of paramount importance for the control of Thessaloniki, as lacking Greek or pro-Greek population, the ethnological basis of Greek claims.
 A Vasil Kanchov study of 1900 counted 7,000 Bulgarian and 750 Turkish inhabitants in the town.
 Another survey in 1905 established the presence of 9,712 Exarchists, 40 Patriarchists, 592 Uniate Christians and 16 Protestants.

 In the late 19th and early 20th century, Kilkis was part of the Salonica Vilayet of the Ottoman Empire.

 In 1893–1908, the Bulgarian inhabitants of the town participated in the activities of Internal Macedonian Revolutionary Organization (IMRO).
 The leader of IMRO Gotse Delchev was born in Kilkis (Kukush in Bulgarian).

-A catalogue of native Macedonians who participated in the Macedonian Struggle ("Greek armed struggle for Macedonia") during 1904–1908 lists five persons originating from Kilkis: Georgios Samaras, Ioannis Doiranlis and Petros Koukidis, who were members of armed bands, and Evangelia Traianou-Tzoukou and Ekaterini Stampouli, as "agents of third order".
+A catalogue of Slavophone Greeks who participated in the Macedonian Struggle ("Greek armed struggle for Macedonia") during 1904–1908 lists five persons originating from Kilkis: Georgios Samaras, Ioannis Doiranlis and Petros Koukidis, who were members of armed bands, and Evangelia Traianou-Tzoukou and Ekaterini Stampouli, as "agents of third order".
 Great support to the Greek efforts was given by the Chatziapostolou family.
 The Chatziapostolou family owned a great farm in Metalliko, the field crop of which was almost completely given to fund the Greek efforts.
 The farm also served a shelter for the Greek fighters.